Skip to main content

 • Must be deterministic

-• Can use the context.obtain() method to request data from other generators
+• Can use the context.request() method to request data from other generators

 • Orchestrator must not import Supplier from 'sixpack-sdk'